 Fitbit is one of the biggest names in the fitness tracker scene.
 And that’s because they design the best fitness trackers in the world.

-When you look at the brand’s production timeline, you’ll notice that they always design high quality stuff, with the new model always better than the previous.
+When you look at the brand’s production timeline, you’ll notice that they always design high-quality stuff, with the new model always better than the previous.

 They’re good with the basics, with the likes of Fitbit One, Fitbit Zip, and Fitbit Ace to show for it.
-They’ve even designed advanced models in the course of the years, with the best examples including Fitbit Versa Special Edition and Fitbit Charge 3.
+They’ve even designed advanced models over the course of the years, with the best examples including Fitbit Versa Special Edition and Fitbit Charge 3.

 Fitbit has even gone as far as making smartwatches.
 And although they don’t match up to Apple Series Watch and Garmin Vivosmart just yet, they’re quite functional nonetheless.